 Symptoms such as sweating, nausea, light-headedness, fatigue, pressure or pain in the lower chest, abdomen or back are often dismissed because they seem very much like the flu.
 In many cases it might just be the flu, but in some, these symptoms can actually be signs of a heart attack.

-This can be a very personal matter for most women and they often do not talk about it to their healthcare provider because they are embarrassed.
-It is important to understand that vaginal odor is the result of an unbalanced vaginal pH.
+This can be a very personal matter for most of us and we often do not talk about it enough with our healthcare providers.
+But don’t be embarrassed!
+It is important to understand that vaginal and even penile odor for men does happen.
+Vaginal odor is the result of an unbalanced vaginal pH.
 Many women experience this and it can be managed through vaginal gels.
 However, if the odor persists or is accompanied with fever or any other symptoms, women should not ignore it and consult their doctor.

 A Constant toothache or prolonged sensitivity to hot or cold temperatures, swollen gums, pain when chewing or applying pressure to your